 Not everybody who works for themselves does it well.
 In fact, a lot of folks who work for themselves do so because nobody else would hire them or retain them very long.
 Reasons can run from being surly and not playing well with others, not take direction well, not being emotionally stable, not being fully transparent in their pricing or scope of work, failing on showing up to work timely to training issues, doing a sub-par job or having a criminal or sexual deviation on their record.
 Your contractor could be a registered sex offender and yes I have encountered that one personally.

 In hindsight, I should have asked for my deposit back and sent them packing on day one.
-But he came highly recommended and I thought well, he’s just wrapping up a job so then I will have his full attention.
-But when he went off the rails 3 times, lied about what was in writing in the contract, then expected me to pay again for what I had already paid for, I knew I had to let him go.
+But he came highly recommended by my nextdoor neighbor so I thought well, he’s just wrapping up a job and then I will have his full attention.
+When he went off the rails 3 times, lied about what was in writing in the contract, then expected me to pay again for what I had already paid for, I knew I had to let him go.

 After going off on me (in writing) 3 times the man still had this job.
 I just needed him to wrap these bathroom projects up and get out of our lives.
 As a friend put it I was in ‘Salvage Mode’ where I had paid the man, didn’t feel like taking him to court, didn’t want to delay the work, didn’t want to delay the project and add any costs in hiring somebody new, I just bloody well wanted it done and him gone.
-But when he cancelled our work on Monday because he couldn’t pay the terrazzo guy doing our floor after I had already paid him for that, then brought him over on Tuesday, got him started on the work before telling us we needed to pay the floor guy directly, and would not back down on this demand when I reminded him his final payment is due upon completion of all remaining work, that was it for me.
+But when he canceled our work on a Monday because he couldn’t pay the terrazzo guy doing our floor after I had already paid him to pour the terrazzo, then brought him over on a Tuesday, got him started on the work at hand before telling me I needed to pay the floor guy directly, and would not back down on this demand when I reminded him his final payment is due upon completion of all remaining work, and not a minute before, that was it for me.
 I am a professional and I expect that from the people I hire.

 The contractor I hired prior poured a patio for dining, entertaining and to hold a SPA.
 It was a $2500.00 job.
 He sloped it so that the entire patio is on a V slope with a hump in the middle, preventing me from putting my spa on it.
 I asked for a big, level patio, even with the existing concrete path we had, showed him where the SPA would sit and the rest would be entertaining.
-Because the patio humps up in the middle, which would warp the frame of my SPA, I sit with the SPA just tucked under the eaves of the house not working.
+Because the patio humps up in the middle, folks delivering the SPA and the maker both cautioned me (after providing pictures and measurements) that this would void the warranty and warp the frame of my SPA.
+Having already scheduled the airlift in place, it now sits tucked under the eaves of the house not working.
 Ego.
 Ego and shortsightedness.
-This same man did the best job ever on our kitchen remodel, our atrium floor, landscaping work, roof, copper gutters and numerous jobs at our old home and rental.
-His ego prevented him from hearing me when I told him I wanted a level patio and suggested perhaps a french drain.
-He actually argued with me that the word ‘level’ wasn’t in our contract.
+This same man did the best job ever on our kitchen remodel, our atrium floor, landscaping work, ok roof, brilliant copper gutters and numerous jobs at our old home and rental.
+His ego prevented him from hearing me or even listening to his own knowledge and common sense.
+In discussions later, me very upset I couldn’t place my SPA on the patio I paid him for, the contractor actually argued with me that the word ‘level’ wasn’t in our contract and also that because I am a Project Manager in telecommunications, that somehow all of this points the fault finger back in my direction.
 This is why he didn’t get the bathroom remodels.
 His solution was to charge me for materials to fix what he did wrong the first time.
 I said no to that.

 The problem with firing a contractor after work has begun is that nobody really wants to take that on.
-Even if the work was done right, as my new contractor believes the rough in plumbing was for my situation, you are probably going to be out even more money.
+Even if the work was done right, as my 2nd contractor believes the rough in plumbing was for my situation, you are probably going to be out even more money.
 (I will definitely be!)
 Because they didn’t get the entire job, they pad their quote to finish it all up.
 They may think you are a challenge to work with so they add money to compensate.
 Or they flat think you are now desperate.
-I was referred by a dear friend to this really nice young man who showed up all happy and fun, clearly knowing his business, but in reality, he was just a vulture seeing a way to bilk me for as much as possible.
-He wanted 20k to finish.
-Folks, my entire bathroom remodel, beginning to end, and quoted by 3 different contractors at the time, was only 15k for labor and materials.
-Because I was purchasing specialty items, I was getting the tub, toilet, vanity, sinks, lights and faucet fixtures directly.
-The 15k included the quartz countertops, mirrors, skylight and all other building materials to create new walls and closets.
+I was referred by a dear friend to this really nice young man who showed up all happy and fun, clearly knows his business, but in reality, he was just a vulture seeing a way to bilk me for as much as possible.
+He wanted 20k to finish where the highest quote we received was 12k and the remainder was around 6-8k.
+Folks, my entire bathroom remodel, beginning to end, and quoted by 3 different contractors at the time, was only 15k start to finish, 2 bathrooms, one a total gut job.
+This 15k was for labor and materials which included quartz countertops, mirrors, skylight and all other building materials to create new walls and one closet.
 This chirpy cheerful dude that gleefully sent me a quote for 20k, did so after 8k of the work had already been accomplished.
 Inarguably the hardest part of the job, had already been completed.
-There was cutting into the concrete foundation, re-routing and laying new plumbing, (the rough in plumbing) new rebar and cement to cover these new trenches.
+There was cutting into the concrete foundation, re-routing and laying new plumbing, (the rough-in plumbing) new rebar and cement to cover and fill up these new trenches where the new pipe was rerouted.
 Then terrazzo was poured in place, ground and polished.
 This was the really hard part already done!
 I have personally floated plaster before and while it is work, it sure beats grinding a floor!
 20K was more than the original quote from 3 other contractors start to finish!
-With my new contractor, I am stuck paying another full months salary which I am nonplussed about.
+With my new contractor, I am stuck paying another month and one-half salary which I am nonplussed about.
 But I need the work done and he is a structural engineer and I feel confident he will do me right.
 And I can actually see his house from my house.
 I feel confident I have the right guy for the job.